-(12) "Executive Officer" means the Executive Officer of the California Air Resources Board (CARB) or his or her authorized representative.
+"Executive Officer" means the Executive Officer of the California Air Resources Board (CARB) or his or her authorized representative.

+“Family emission limit” has the same definition as 13 CCR 1956.8(j)(7).

-(13) "Gross vehicle weight rating or "GVWR" has the same meaning as GVWR in California Vehicle Code section 350.
+"Gross vehicle weight rating or "GVWR" has the same meaning as GVWR in California Vehicle Code section 350.

+"Heavy heavy-duty engine" has the same definition as 13 CCR 1956.8(j)(9).

+“Hydrogen fuel-cell electric vehicle” or “FCEV” has the same definition as 13 CCR section 1962.2.

+“Incomplete vehicle” has the same definition as 17 CCR section 95662(a)(26)(B)(2).

-(14) "Manufacturer" means any person who assembles new on-road motor vehicles, or imports such vehicles for resale, or who acts for and is under the control of any such person in connection with the distribution of new motor vehicles, but shall not include any dealer with respect to new motor vehicles received in commerce.
-In general, this term includes any person who manufactures or assembles an on-road vehicle or other incomplete on-road vehicle for sale in California or otherwise introduces a new on-road motor vehicle into commerce in California.
-This includes importers who import on-road vehicles for resale and persons assemble glider vehicles.
-This does not include persons who supply parts to the importer or vehicle manufacturer of record
+"Manufacturer" means any person who assembles new on-road motor vehicles, or imports such vehicles for resale, or who acts for and is under the control of any such person in connection with the distribution of new motor vehicles, but shall not include any dealer with respect to new motor vehicles received in commerce.
+In general, this term includes any person who manufactures or assembles an on-road vehicle or other incomplete on-road vehicle for sale in California or otherwise introduces a new on-road motor vehicle into commerce in California as the manufacturer of record.
+A manufacturer includes importers who import on-road vehicles for resale and persons who assemble glider vehicles.
+A manufacturer does not include persons who supply parts to the importer or to the vehicle manufacturer of record, nor does it include the secondary vehicle manufacturer.

-(15) "Model year" means a designation meeting the definition of “model year” under 17 CCR section 95662(a)(16).
+"Model year" means a designation meeting the definition of “model year” under 17 CCR section 95662(a)(16).